izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 - `validate_amount`: No direct tests despite handling complex currency logic
 - `_encrypt_card_data`: Internal function, appropriately untested

-This analysis revealed that our integration tests were giving us false confidence—we were testing the happy path but missing critical validation logic.
+This analysis revealed that our integration tests were giving us false confidence - we were testing the happy path but missing critical validation logic.

 ## Part 2: Automated Test Generation